The Music Compositions of

 Mixer

 Even if I were using only one sound producing device, I'd need some external agent to amplify the output signal, and any good mixer enables you to boost what it receives.
-But, as I've said, I have three devices, and their levels need to be balanced in the final mix.
+But, as I've said, I had three devices, and their levels needed to be balanced in the final mix.
 Some cheap mixers have very high background noise, but the Mackie model that I chose was a widely respected smallish model with good power handling, wide dynamic range and very low noise 'floor'.

 The need to boost the output volume comes because of the need to set most instruments to levels far below their potential in order that the really loud instruments can sound at their proper relative volumes without causing overload in the soundcard, sampler, module or in-computer software mixer.
 Overloading distortion primarily from my fortissimo brass was the final straw that made me get the mixer.
 Incidentally, I found that the output from my D/A converter was at a higher level than the line output from the Soundblaster Live mixer, which was very helpful.